mrmrwinter/asmapp/README.md

 2, Clone this repository and navigate to its top level directory

-3, Run `conda env create -f envs/appraisal.yaml`
+3, Run `conda env create -f envs/asmapp.yaml`

-4, Activate the environment - `conda activate appraisal`
+4, Activate the environment - `conda activate asmapp`

 5, Configure the `config.yaml`

-6, Run the workflow with the follownig command; `snakemake -cX -use-singularity`, whre X is the same number of cores desired
+6, Run the workflow with the follownig command; `snakemake -cX -use-singularity`, whre X is the same number of cores desired.

-Full dependency installation instructions can be found at `docs/install_notes.md`
+Full dependency installation instructions can be found at `docs/user-guide/installation.md`